 Can I recover data from an encrypted storage?

-It is probably not a secret that modern word almost fully relies on digital technologies, which makes security of sensitive information a matter of increased concern.
-Not only businesses and institutions but also home users are becoming ever more vigilant when it comes to protection of valuable data: customer information, company secrets, intellectual property items, accountancy or any personal data, like identity, health and financial information are vulnerable to cyber attacks, especially when simply left as they are.
-In view of this, more and more people are deploying encryption tools on their storage devices, which perform mathematical calculations to encode the data and ensure its non-readability for any unauthorized person.
+It is probably not a secret that the modern word almost fully relies on digital technologies.
+This makes security of sensitive information a matter of increased concern.
+Not only businesses and institutions but also home users are becoming ever more vigilant when it comes to protection of valuable data. Сustomer information, company secrets, intellectual property items, accountancy or any personal data, like identity, health and financial information are vulnerable to cyber attacks, especially when simply left as they are.
+In view of this, more and more people are deploying encryption tools on their storage devices.
+They perform mathematical calculations to encode the data and ensure its non-readability for any unauthorized person.
 At the same time, such files remain unprotected from failures or damages within the system, let alone the data loss risks derived from the implementation of this technology.
-There is even a common belief that encrypted data cannot be restored, but in fact, though encryption adds complexity to the recovery process, in most cases, it doesn’t prevent it entirely.
+There is even a common belief that encrypted data cannot be restored.
+But in fact, though encryption adds complexity to the recovery process, in most cases, it doesn’t prevent it entirely.

 Encryption tools transform data into cipher-text which can be unlocked only with decryption credentials, usually a password or a unique sequence of symbols referred to as a decryption key.
 The unavailability of this information makes it impossible to decrypt the drive neither by the authorized user nor by a data recovery utility.
 In addition, each of them allocates a certain area on the disk to special metadata required for the decryption procedure.
 Although its location and content vary for different encryption products, if it gets corrupted or overwritten, no software will be able to translate the ciphered data back to its original form.

 If you have the right password/decryption key and the critical metadata wasn’t severely damaged, as a rule, there are quite high chances to salvage files from an encrypted disk.
 However, there are still several points to keep in mind: